simoncozens/CritParty/README.md

 Signalling server runs on port 9000 by default and binds to all IPs.

-Signalling server URL is set in CritParty/SignallingClient.m - currently set to localhost, so to run across a network, set to something sensible.
+Signalling server URL is set in CritParty/SignallingClient.m.
+I'm running the server on my host.

 # To use